 Where to Buy Lecithin

-If you can't find lecithin in your local health food store, you can buy it online.
+You can buy lecithin online if you can’t find it in your local health food store.

-Below are a few of our favorite brands of lecithin used in our kitchen and the kitchen of our community members.
+Below are a few of my favorite brands of lecithin used in our kitchen and the kitchen of our community members.

 Liquid Sunflower Lecithin

-Made using a mechanical, cold-pressed extraction process.
-Careful control in the manufacturing process guarantees the vital nutrients in the lecithin remain preserved.
+The careful control of the manufacturing process guarantees the vital nutrients in the lecithin remain preserved.

 Click to buy this liquid sunflower lecithin product from Amazon.